Concern for Self and Others

 The University holds as basic the safety and well-being of every person in the community.
 Students are therefore expected to demonstrate common sense and good judgment in all areas where safety, health and cleanliness are concerned.
-The University prohibits activities that cause or threaten mental, emotional or physical harm, suffering or exhaustion; or which may cause damage or constitute a safety or health hazard for the university and/or its component parts, as well as for each and every community member.
-Such actions are subject to referral to the Student Rights and Responsibilities System.
-The university reserves the right to restrict students whose behavior violates this policy from campus until professional clearance is obtained that indicates the student may return without posing a threat to the university and/or its component parts, or to themselves or others.
+The University prohibits activities that cause or threaten mental, emotional, or physical harm, suffering or exhaustion; or which may cause damage or constitute a safety or health hazard for the university and/or its component parts, as well as for self and/or others.
+Such actions are subject to referral to Student Rights and Responsibilities.
+The University reserves the right to restrict students whose behavior violates this policy from campus until professional clearance is obtained that indicates the student may return without posing a threat to the University and/or its component parts, or to others.

-The Concern for Community Members policy has been applied in a broad spectrum of cases.
+The Concern for Self and Others policy has been applied in a broad spectrum of cases.
 It is, of course, not possible to list all forms of conduct that could be considered a violation of this policy.
-The following are examples of conduct that could violate the Concern for Community Members policy, but they are provided for illustration only and should not be considered all inclusive.
-In addition to incidents that obviously fit into this policy description such as threatening others or disrupting the safety and effectiveness of the residence hall living/learning environments, Concern for Community Members is applied to incidents involving pranks, presence on rooftops, throwing items out of University building windows, and others.
+The following are examples of conduct that could violate the Concern for Self and Others policy, but they are provided for illustration only and should not be considered all inclusive.
+In addition to incidents that obviously fit into this policy description such as threatening others or disrupting the safety and effectiveness of the residence hall living/learning environments, Concern for Self and Others is applied to incidents involving pranks, presence on rooftops, throwing items out of University building windows, and others.

 Last Modified: October 31, 2016 at 6:50 pm